dansabadas/build-own-angularjs/README.md

 learn and comprehend AngularJS framework <br/>
 start from scratch

+to start the karma-jshint-runner-tests-environment, just run: npm test
 1. Info about how to setup karma runer-launcher in the browser and specific things to set in karma.conf.js: http://www.bradoncode.com/blog/2015/05/19/karma-angularjs-testing/